rmsk2/rustpwman/README.md

 ## Support for the scrypt PBKDF

-Als an alternative to argon2id `rustpwman` can be built with support for the scrypt PBKDF.
+In addition to argon2id `rustpwman` can be built with support for the scrypt PBKDF.
 The corresponding feature is called `withscrypt`.
 You can select to use scrypt either via the `rustpwman.cfg` file or via the command line parameter `--kdf`

 ## Automatic local backup of last successfully opened password file